bookchainio/steem-whitepaper/hi-IN/SteemWhitePaper.md

 Voting input from community members is critical for Steem to accurately allocate payments to contributors.
 Voting can therefore be viewed as a crucial contribution and worthy of rewards on its own.
 Some platforms, such as Slashdot, use meta-moderation[^3] as a way to rank and reward honest moderators.
 Steem chooses to reward those who contribute the most to the total promotion of a piece of content and rewards the voters proportional to the ultimate reward paid to the content creator.

-# Wege zum Mitmachen
+# Ways to Contribute

-Dieser Abschnitt umreißt die Ideen hinter Steem und seine Belohnungen für Leute, die bedeutungsvolle und messbare Beiträge zur Steem Gemeinschaft zur Verfügung stellen.
+This section outlines the ideas behind Steem and its rewards for people who provide meaningful and measurable contributions to the Steem community.

-## Kapitalbeiträge
+## Capital Contributions

 There are two items a community can offer to attract capital: debt and ownership.
 Those who buy ownership profit when the community grows but lose if the community shrinks.
 Those who buy debt are guaranteed a certain amount of interest but do not get to participate in any profits realized by the growth of the community.
 Both types of capital contributions are valuable to the growth of the community and value of its currency.
 Additionally there are two ways ownership can be held: liquid and vesting.
 Vesting ownership makes a long-term commitment and cannot be sold for a minimum period of time.

-Das Steem-Netzwerk nennt diese verschiedenen Asset-Klassen Steem (STEEM) Steem Power (SP) und Steam Dollars (SBD).
+The Steem network calls these different asset classes Steem (STEEM), Steem Power (SP), and Steem Dollars (SBD).

 ## Steem (STEEM)

-Steem ist die grundlegende Recheneinheit der Steem Blockchain.
-Alle anderen Token beziehen ihren Wert vom Wert von STEEM.
+Steem is the fundamental unit of account on the Steem blockchain.
+All other tokens derive their value from the value of STEEM.
 STEEM is a liquid currency, and therefore can be bought or sold on exchanges, as well as transferred to other users as a form of payment.

 ## Steem Power (SP)